-The M.S. degree in technology management is designed to provide a program of advanced study in technically oriented disciplines for candidates anticipating a managerial career.
-As a cooperative program with the University of South Dakota (USD), it combines both technically oriented courses and courses in business and management.
+The M.S. degree in Technology Management (MSTM) is designed to provide a program of advanced study in technically oriented disciplines for candidates anticipating a managerial career.
+It is a multi-disciplinary applications-oriented degree, which draws from the fields of engineering, management, business, operations research and management science.